LibCrowds/docs/docs/projects/new.md

 ### 4. Choose the project's tags

-Set some tags to help the project be more easily located and click the **Next** button.
+Select some tags to help the project be more easily located, then click the **Next** button.

 ??? tip "Adding tags"